 Start your first day in Fort William with a sensational walk.
 The 6-mile Cow Hill circular path should take you 2 – 3 hours to complete and promises unforgettable views of Fort William, Loch Linnhe, Loch Eil, the Ben Nevis range and Glen Nevis.

-This walk loops all the way around Cow Hill, where local people used to graze their cattle, and is the hill that blocks your view of Ben Nevis from Fort William.
+This walk loops all the way around Cow Hill, where local people used to graze their cattle.
 To reach the start of the walk, make your way to Fort William’s Leisure Centre on the road heading east out of town.
 The path begins at the foot of the hillside behind the leisure centre.
-Alternatively, if you have a car, you can start the walk at the Braveheart car park in Glen Nevis.

 Climb through deciduous woodland of mainly birch trees before reaching open heathland with fine views of Fort William and Loch Linnhe.
 I did this walk in early June when the landscape was ablaze with gorse, rhododendrons, foxgloves and bluebells.